 If you are of a different opinion here, feel free to leave a comment below.
 With JPG images, I would recommend using a progressive compression.

 With progressive compression the images are displayed faster and they load from low-quality to high-quality.

 I also recommend removing metadata from your images during the optimization process.

-There are two major routes when it comes to compressing JPG images, with lossless and lossy compression.
+There are two major routes when it comes to compressing JPG images, lossless and lossy compression.
 Lossy compression tends to make the images smaller, but it’s more aggressive and may have a noticeable impact on the image quality.